arras-energy/gridlabd-template/US/CA/SLAC/electrification/electrification.md

 3. Run the template: `gridlabd config.csv -t electrification`

 ## Output

-The output from all the defined run in configuration will appear in...
+The output  will appear in `electrification.csv` and `electrification.png`.
+The total annual energy use and the peak demand are recorded and plotted.